unm4sk/100-days-of-code/r1-log.md

 Time track: ![error](./time-track/21.png)

 Why this small amount of time?
 Remember, I just took note on 1 video, and listened closely to others!

+### R1D22
+Heey!
+Well, today I focused primarily on Data Science and Machine Learning.
+Watched 6 videos and coded along :) It was pretty exciting, liked the simplicity yet usefulness of explanations given by the author of the course!!!
+Maybe in future I'll complete some excercises!
+(If I'll have some free time😄)

+No time tracking for today because I was working in `Jupyter Notebook`.
+I am sure that I was coding for more than an hour!!!
+It's actually a really *cool* editor!